 You may be asking questions about church: Should you go?
 Why?
 What's so important about it?
-Well, everyone goes to church for their own reasons, but here are a few reasons why I feel it's important to find and attend a church that works for you.
+Everyone goes to church for their own reasons, but here are a few reasons why I feel it's important to find and attend a church that works for you.

 IMPORTANT NOTE: I've heard people say they don't go to church because they don't belong there or they'll never be accepted.
 They're too dirty, or have done too many bad things.
 The funny thing is, those people are exactly who the church is for.
 Just like you don't need to get clean to take a shower, you don't need to clean up your life before going to church.
 You go to church to GET clean.
 You can go to church and get saved while your life is a complete mess.
-You can get saved even while you're on drugs.
-You can get saved even while you're a prostitute.
-You can get saved even while you're in prison.
+You can get saved while you're on drugs.
+You can get saved while you're a prostitute.
+You can get saved while you're in prison.
 It doesn't matter what you've done.
 ANYONE can be saved, no matter what's going on in their life.
 After you're saved, Christ will help you clean up your life.
 He won't force you, he will help you.
 Jesus doesn't force anyone to change anything.
 Spending time with Jesus makes you want to change, then he helps you to change.
-According to Luke 5:27-31, Jesus went out and spent time with the most hated people to help them.
+In Luke 5:27-31, the Bible says that Jesus went out and spent time with the most hated people to help them.
 He didn't turn away people because they were undesirable in some way.
 Don't be afraid to go to church exactly as you are.
 As long as you try to be respectful, ANY church should be happy to welcome you.
 Just remember one thing: People in church aren't perfect; we're all flawed.
+Going to church is kind of like going to a gym: It's a place to go to improve yourself, and some people there are really in shape, while others are just starting their journey.
 Please don't let one bad person or one bad experience keep you from church.
 I'm sure you've been to McDonald's when they've gotten something wrong, but you don't let that stop you from going back, so why would you let one bad experience keep you from church?
-Nobody is perfect.

 Reasons to go to church: